csc-training/summerschool/exercise-instructions.md

 ssh -Y training000@mahti.csc.fi
 ```

-For easier connecting we recommend that you set uo *ssh keys* along the instructions in
+For easier connecting we recommend that you set up *ssh keys* along the instructions in
 [CSC Docs](https://docs.csc.fi/computing/connecting/#setting-up-ssh-keys)